vvasikasin/LFA_CAMO/README.md

 # LFA_CAMO
-Code for interpreting a novel semiquantitative lateral flow assay (LFA) method developed by The Department of Health and Social Carefunded Centre for Antimicrobial Optimisation (CAMO), Imperial College London.
+Code for interpreting a novel semiquantitative lateral flow assay (LFA) method developed by the Department of Health and Social Carefunded Centre for Antimicrobial Optimisation (CAMO), Imperial College London.